balsick/mqtt-aws-timestream/README.md

 The configuration of each record can be solved using parts of the topic and of the message, that is solved by [json path](https://github.com/JSONPath-Plus/JSONPath).
-Every token becomes a `+` during the subscription. e.g.
+Every token becomes a `+` during the subscription.

+As per default, each message received will cause an immediate write operation to AWS Timestream.
+To reduce cost, it is better to reduce write operations.
+For this purpose, you can group consecutive messages of the same topic, up to 100 records per write operation, considering a max timeout since the first message received (timeout can be set using [ms module](https://github.com/vercel/ms)).

+e.g.
 ```json
 {